-To make the most out of the week ahead and to remove any unnecessary stress I’ve learned to organise my schedule and be productive.
-Let’s take a closer look.
+To make the most out of the week ahead and to remove any unnecessary stress you must plan your week around the things which are important to you.

-Start with the tasks which seem mundane such as booking a dentist appointment or returning an item you no longer want.
-While these may not seem critical, they sure can cause unnecessary stress when you cant book the appointment time you wanted or when you have missed the returns by date.
+Write down any deadlines you have or appointments you need to make such as booking a dentist appointment or returning an item you no longer want.
+While these may not seem critical, they sure can cause unnecessary stress when you can’t book the appointment time you wanted or when you’ve missed the returns by date.
+You can either add these to your calendar, or set yourself a reminder for the week.
+Whatever works best for you!

 Schedule the time you need to accomplish each task.
-Have you got time during your commute to work?
+Do you have time during your commute to work?
 If your sitting on the train for a while you could use this time to tick a few things off your list.
 Such has reading a book which you hope to finish by next week or writing blog post ideas (if you’re a fellow blogger).

 Before you start your day review your planner, what are you going to accomplish today?
 Do you need to set yourself any reminders?
 Make this part of your morning routine.